97ashrey/tictactoe/readme.md

   };
 })()
 ```
 The AI uses the mini max alghorithm and it can't be beaten.
+You can [play the game](https://97ashrey.github.io/tictactoe/) and try.